 There are 13 units of study, of which seven are mandatory and six optional.
 Two of the mandatory units are assessed through external written examination.
 The remaining units are internally assessed through assignments.
-Grades are classed as 'Pass', 'Merit' or 'Distinction' or 'Distinction *'.
+Grades are classed as ’Pass’, ’Merit’, ’Distinction’ or ‘Distinction*’.

 Enrichment and Work Experience

-There is the opportunity to undertake work experience in the second year of the course.
-Our most capable students will do an extensive placement of 350 hours or 50 days of work experience.
+There is an opportunity to undertake work experience in the second-year of the course.
+Our most capable students will complete an extensive placement of 350 hours or 50 days of work experience.

 All IT students will be required to do additional reading to develop an awareness of emerging technologies.
-This can be achieved through internet research and reviewing technology broadcasts such as the BBC's "Click" programme and different websites such as Extreme Tech and Google's 'Wired'.
+This can be achieved through internet research and reviewing technology broadcasts such as the BBC’s ”Click” programme and different websites such as “Techcrunch” and “Wired”.